acend/kubernetes-basics-training/content/labs/04.0/_index.en.md

 ## Viewing the Created Resources

-When we executed the command `kubectl create deployment example-spring-boot --image=appuio/example-spring-boot --namespace [TEAM]-dockerimage`, Kubernetes created a deployment resource.
+When we executed the command `kubectl create deployment example-web-go --image=groundbreak/example-web-go --namespace [TEAM]-dockerimage`, Kubernetes created a deployment resource.

 ### Deployment